losifer/Tips2.0/README.md

 # Tip Calculator

-The basic calculator took about 1 hour
+The basic calculator took the total time of video (about 1hr) Located in this repo: https://github.com/losifer/tip-calculator

 # Additions to the app